 Who should attend

-The workshop is built for technical, marketing and business development individuals from Telecom Service Providers, Regulators, as well as those involved in Networking hardware and software products.
+The workshop is built for technical, marketing and business development individuals from Telecom Service Providers as well as Manufacturers of Networking hardware and software products.

 - SDN – Introduction